-But growing up, as I did, as most of you did, in a society that celebrates sameness, that holds expectations of what is "right," "normal," and even "good," truly finding your unique, divine self (your Goddess) can feel like a trek up Mt Everest.
+Growing up in a society that celebrates sameness and has expectations for what is "right," "normal," and "good," finding your unique, divine self (your Goddess) can feel like a trek up Mt Everest.

-So I took off my straight-jacket and sat down and redefined the word Goddess and I'm honored to share it with you in the hopes that you will recognize yourself in it's meaning and proclaim your Goddess birthright...
+After that experience I took off my straight-jacket, sat down, and redefined the word Goddess.
+I'm honored to share it with you in the hopes that you will recognize yourself in its meaning and proclaim your Goddess birthright!

 She tries, she fails.
 She is vulnerable.
 She doesn't have to be happy or "on" all the time, even for her children.
 She tries, She fails.
 She shows up for family and friends.
 She is compassionate and empathetic.
-She cares for herself and her body - and she eats ice cream or nachos every once in a while.
+She cares for herself and her body, and she eats ice cream or nachos every once in a while.
 She is aware of herself and how she is in the world.
 She is introspective.
 She makes amends when she hurts people.
 She takes responsibility for her actions.
 She asks for forgiveness and is easy to forgive.
-She is honest and nonjudgemental (as much as she can be).
+She is honest and non judgemental (as much as she can be).
 She laughs at her short comings and doesn't take herself too seriously.
 She tries, she succeeds.
-She is wildly imperfect, and that's OK with her.
+She is wildly imperfect, and that's ok with her.
 She is generous with what she has to give.
 She is loving and kind.
 She doesn't beat herself up for not being what she thought she was going to be.
 She tries, she fails.
 She does not compare herself or her accomplishments to others.
 She releases what doesn't serve her.
 She grows and learns how to be better and she is better.
-She is strong and smart and has courage but some days just getting out of bed is all she can do and that's OK with her.
+She is strong and smart and has courage but some days just getting out of bed is all she can do and that's ok with her.
 She stands up for what she knows is right for herself and others.
 She tries, she fails.
-She leaves the words perfection and shame out of her vernacular and life all together.
+She leaves the words "perfection" and "shame" out of her vernacular and life all together.
 She is realistic and optimistic.
 She loves and is loved.
-She tells you it's OK to be right where you are right now.
-She is OK to be right where she is right now too...
+She tells you it's ok to be right where you are right now.
+She is ok to be right where she is right now too.